bitcoin-core/secp256k1/README.md

     $ make check  # run the test suite
     $ sudo make install  # optional

-To compile optional modules (such as Schnorr signatures), you need to run `./configure` with additional flags (such as `--enable-module-schnorrsig`).
-Run `./configure --help` to see the full list of available flags.
+To configure the build system, run the `./configure` script with additional [options](/doc/build-options.md).

 Building with CMake (experimental)
 ----------------------------------